charkster/samd21-usbtmc/README.md

 Here are the supported SCPI commands:

 *IDN? (query the instrument name, returns 'SAMD21')

 *RST (clears the GPIO to a low value, GPIO direction is output, and DAC set to a zero value)

 SENS1:VOLT? (query the ADC's PA04 pin)

 GPIO1:LEV 0 (drive a low value to PA10)

 GPIO1:LEV 1 (drive a high value to PA10)

 GPIO1:LEV? (query the level on PA10)

-GPIO1:DIR IN        (configure PA10 an input)
+GPIO1:DIR IN (configure PA10 as an input)

-GPIO1:DIR OUT       (configure PA10 an output)
+GPIO1:DIR OUT (configure PA10 as an output)

 GPIO1:DIR? (query the PA10 direction)

 SOURC1:VOLT:LEV 1.2 (drive the DAC pin PA02 to a value of 1.2V)

 SOURC1:VOLT:LEV? (query the DAC pin PA02 voltage)

 My C string parsing is very crude so the SCPI command must match what I have listed above (or be in lowercase).
 All the major credit goes to the tinyusb usbtmc author, and my contribution was helping to find a bug in the code to allow the SAMD MCUs to properly run the example.